burgerbecky/makeprojects/docs/build_rules_man.md

 If this optional function exists, it will be called **FIRST** with the directory requested to build and the configuration requested to build.
 Normally the configuration is set to "all", but can be ignored if it isn't relevant to the custom build rules.
 If ``BUILDME_GENERIC`` is ``False``, only the directory that the ``build_rules.py`` file resides in will be passed as the ``working_directory``.

+This function will perform build functions and return either 0 for no error, or non-zero for an error that will be reported once ``buildme`` is finished processing.
+Return ``None`` if this function does no operation.

 ### build(working_directory, configuration)

 ``` python